-Three Master of Arts (MA) degree options in the Counselor Education Program provide the professional preparation necessary for work in schools and colleges, and in rehabilitation, agency, and clinical mental health settings.
+Three Master of Arts (MA) degree options in the Counselor Education Program provide the professional preparation necessary for employment in schools, colleges, rehabilitation services and various clinical mental health settings.
 The MA programs are in Clinical Mental Health Counseling, School Counseling, and Rehabilitation Counseling.
 The MA program in Rehabilitation Counseling requires a minimum of 60 semester hours of study.
 No thesis is required in any of the MA programs.

-The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Commission on Higher Education Accreditation (CHEA), has conferred accreditation on the Clinical Mental Health Counseling (MA), School Counseling (MA), Rehabilitation Counseling (MA), and Counselor Education (PhD) degrees.
+The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Commission on Higher Education Accreditation (CHEA), has conferred accreditation on the Clinical Mental Health Counseling (MA), School Counseling (MA), Rehabilitation Counseling (MA), and the Counselor Education (PhD) degree.

 Admission decisions are made each semester.
 Admission to pursue a master's degree in any track within the program in Counselor Education is based upon success in admission for graduate study with the Graduate School.
 Statement of purpose and letters of recommendation consistent with goals of the program, entrance exam scores (300 or above on the GRE or at least the 50th percentile on the MAT), and a GPA of 3.0 on a 4.0 scale are needed for regular admission.